postmanlabs/labs-docs/CONTRIBUTING.md

 **Note for Mac users**: If you are using a MacBook with an Apple M1 chip, you may need to create a Rosetta version of Terminal in order to correctly download both nvm and the dependencies needed by this GitHub repo.
 For more information, see this guide on [creating a Rosetta terminal](https://www.courier.com/blog/tips-and-tricks-to-setup-your-apple-m1-for-development).
 After you create a Rosetta terminal, use it to install nvm, then proceed with the rest of the workflow outlined here.

+### Troubleshooting Local Development
+If you ever run into any issue when running LC locally, try this first:

+1. check Node (`node -v`) to ensure you are now using `v14.15.0`.
+If not `nvm use v14.15.0`.
+1. then, `run rm -rf node_modules; npm i` to blow away all the old packages, and do fresh install.
+1. then, one other thing you can do is `gatsby clean` to clear cache.

+We have found this to clear the bulk of local development issues.

 ### Workflow

 We follow [Git Flow](https://guides.github.com/introduction/flow/) for changes to this repository.
 If you're not familiar with using git and GitHub on the command line, [GitHub Desktop](https://desktop.github.com) is an easier alternative.